 As per historian’s Mastiffs were used as combat dogs, fighting along with the troops and guarding them.
 That was the history.
 Today these big domestic dogs are an excellent human companion.
 They are very protective, protective in the sense; they are good at guarding children, senior citizens, patients, and always stand with them as a true warrior.

 They love their master from their heart.
 They are not heavily aggressive but very vigilant in discharging their duties.
 In any given bad situation, you can see that it put its best effort, and never step back until the situation becomes under control.
 Mastiff will be an excellent domestic dog if you can love and care them and if there is enough space for Mastiff to move around in your home.

 Mastiff is a calm dog if you can raise it along with other household pets when it is very young.
-However, even a very young Mastiff puppy will not tolerate any other animal in the premise.
+However, even a very young Mastiff puppy will not tolerate any other animal on the premise.
 You need to train the dog properly to control its aggressiveness.
 They bark very loudly.
 However, they do not bark excessively.
 You need to teach the dog to obey your orders, stop barking, etc.

-Remember, they snore loudly, slobber, grunt, and even wheeze.
+Remember, they snore loudly, slobber, grunt, and even wheezing.
 These things can be annoying.
 To bring a Mastiff obedient, you need to start training from the very early stage, so that you can control its bad habits.
 Just imagine a situation when you have such a big dog at your home and that do not obey your commands, yes that is certainly going to be a challenge for you.
-To overcome these issues, train your Mastiff in the very early age.
+To overcome these issues, train your Mastiff at the very early age.